 Camp Howard

-Records indicate that Scouts began using the city-owned land in 1918, and, in August 1936, the Reading-Berks County Council newsletter, The Scout, ran the following report.
+Records indicate that Scouts began using the city-owned land in 1918.

-An old log house which stands near the center of the site was built in the time of William Penn and, it is said, is mentioned in the deed which covered the first transfer of this land.
+The property was acquired by the city in 1934 from the Rhein estate for $3,000.
+An old log and stone cabin on the properly were used by the caretaker.
+The old log cabin which stood near the center of the site was built in the time of William Penn and is mentioned in the deed which covered the first transfer of this land.

 Great expanses of rolling meadows, flanked by groves of trees and woodland offer many fine campsites for Scouts wishing to go on overnight hikes.
 The Council has engaged a Ranger who lives in the historic cabin and who in addition to helping the Scouts to enjoy the facilities of the camp, will also issue overnight camping equipment to Troops or Patrols which have obtained permits for it from Headquarters.